Accessing Treatment Through BCDAC, Inc.

 If emergent care needs are determined, the qualified staff member will refer to the appropriate services.
 If an individual does not have any emergent care needs requiring immediate attention, a level of care assessment will take place at the assessment site.
 The level of care assessment will determine if treatment is recommended and what level of treatment is appropriate.
 The assessor is responsible for coordinating appropriate services.

-Assessments are free of charge, with the exception of the DUI offender, who may be charged.
+Assessments are free of charge, with the exception of the person in DUI classes, who may be charged.
 Pregnant women will receive preferential treatment in all levels of care and throughout the drug and alcohol service continuum, which has immediate access to treatment.

 If this is a medical or psychiatric emergency, please go to the nearest emergency department or crisis center.

 Individuals identified below must be offered admission into recommended level of care immediately:

 - Pregnant injection drug users